project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 This is installed with other npm packages.

-### Putting it all together
+### Installing the Mobile Application

-  1.Create a workspace  (i.e Folder Hierarchy ) and clone the Git repositories into this folder.
+  1.Create a workspace  (i.e Folder Hierarchy ) and clone the Git repositories into this folder

-  2.Then perform all the steps mentioned above for each cloned repository.
+  2.Execute the instructions mentioned for each cloned repository

   3.Open terminal and change the directory to "sunbird-mobile"

-  4.Add one device to the system.
+  4.Add one device to the system

-  5.Lastly, run the command- **$ ionic cordova run android**
+  5.Run the command- **$ ionic cordova run android**

-If everything goes well, application will be installed into the device.